zypay-dev/flutter-sdk/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by our Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to support@zypay.app.
+Please report unacceptable behavior to <support@zypay.app>.

 ### Our Standards